Healthdirect Free Australian health advice you can count on.

 Key facts

-• It is caused by the human herpes virus-8 (HHV-8), though not all people with HHV-8 will develop Kaposi sarcoma.
+• It is caused by the human herpes virus-8 (HHV-8), though not everyone with HHV-8 will develop it.

-• Kaposi sarcoma is diagnosed with a biopsy (a sample of tissue that is removed and checked for cancer cells).
+• Kaposi sarcoma is diagnosed with a biopsy.

-Kaposi sarcoma is a type of cancer that affects the lining of your blood and lymphatic vessels.
-It can cause reddish patches that may be visible on the skin.
+Kaposi sarcoma is a type of cancer that develops in the lining of your blood and lymphatic vessels.
+It may appear as reddish patches that are visible on the skin.

 What are the types of Kaposi sarcoma?